 |Camera ready papers due:||Friday, 19 April 2019|

 |DIS 2019 Conference, San Diego, USA:||24-28 June 2019|

 Please include one sentence that can be used in the conference program as a stand-alone teaser or provocation related to your submission, with the aim of drawing attendees to your presentation and engage in discussion.

-All submissions should be anonymised and submitted via the Precision Conference System by 8 February, 2019.
+All submissions should be anonymised and submitted via the PCS submission system by 8 February (23:59 PST), 2019.

 Accepted PWiPs will be required to present a poster or similar physical visual/aural artefact as means of presenting your work and engaging conference attendees.
 We intend to do some innovation around the usual poster session format so we will work with authors of accepted PWiPs between the notification deadline and the conference itself to make this happen.